vacationlabs/haskell-webapps/SPEC.md

 * Create a new product
   * Requires "product admin" privileges
   * Upload & auto-crop images to various geometries
-* Create a new discount code
-  * Requires "marketing admin" privileges
 * Modify an existing product
   * Tags
   * Variants
   * Images
   * Only
-* Place an order (containing multiple products) as a regular user
-  * Requires a DB transaction
-  * Stock cannot become negative
-  * Validations
-    * Stock for any product cannot become negative after the order is placed
-    * Basic contact detail validations (email, name, phone number)
-    * Basic address validations (city+state+country should match the zipcode)
-    * All products should be shippable to the zipcode
-* Place an order (containing multiple products) as an administrator
-  * Requires a DB transaction
-  * Validations
-    * All end-user validations to be turned to warnings.
-    * Admin should be able to override all validations